Parks and places with water games (jets) and misters

 • Getting there: by metro, line 1 (Les Sablons station), – By bus, line 43 (Les Sablons stations)

-• PRICE: Free once paid the entrance of the garden: from 2.50 euros
+• PRICE: Free once you have paid for the entrance to the garden: from 2.50 euros

 In Vincennes (94)

-• On the square in front of the Vincennes town hall, misters are installed
+• On the square in front of the Vincennes town hall, misters have been installed

-• They are called "parabrums"!
-They are showers that diffuse a fine refreshing mist
+• They are called the “paramists”!
+These are showers that diffuse a fine, refreshing mist

-Place de la République (in the 10th district)
+Place de la République (in the 10th arrondissement)

-• As soon as it is hot, the water mirror is activated
+• As soon as it gets hot, the water mirror is activated

-• The misters refresh the atmosphere and us in the process!
+• The misters refresh the atmosphere and we in passing!

-• The water cannons installed in the Trocadero basins (facing the Eiffel Tower) are not intended for swimming, nor for dipping (it is forbidden to dip your feet in them)
+• The water cannons installed in the Trocadero pools (opposite the Eiffel Tower) are not intended for swimming, nor for dipping (forbidden, to soak your feet in them)

 • On the other hand, they bring a little freshness when you pass by

-• To cool off, this Parisian park has a space of water jets located between the gardens and ponds, in front of the Forge BuildingThese are 50 water jets that allow everyone, young and old, to cool off.
-This system of water jets was inspired by that of the André Citroën Park.
-Kids love!
+• To cool off, this Parisian park has a water jet area located between the gardens and the ponds, in front of the Forge Building.
+There are 50 water jets that allow everyone, young and old, to cool off.
+This system of water jets was inspired by that of the André Citroën park.
+The children love it!

-• How to get there: by metro, line 13 (Brochant station), - By RER (Pont Cardinet station)
+• Getting there: by metro, line 13 (Brochant station), – By RER (Pont Cardinet station)

 • PRICE: Free

-In the park of La Courneuve (Georges-Valbon Park), in the 93 and 95
+At the Parc de la Courneuve (Le parc Georges-Valbon), in the 93 and 95

-• La Courneuve Park is located in Seine Saint-Denis and Val d'Oise.
+• The Parc de la Courneuve is located in Seine Saint-Denis and in the Val d’Oise.
 With 414 hectares, it is the 3rd largest green space around Paris after the Bois de Boulogne and the Bois de Vincennes.
-Created in the 70s, it is both a nature park and an amusement park.
+Created in the 70s, it is both a nature park and a leisure park.
 It is an ideal park for a family outing.
-You can relax, have a picnic, do some sport, go cycling and for the nature lovers you can take advantage of the 2 nature trails.
+You can relax, have a picnic, play sports, cycle and for nature lovers you can enjoy the 2 nature trails.

-• To refresh yourself, this park has a magnificent space of giant water jets.
-At the edge of the large lake, misters and water jets are installed during the summer in the Garden of the Senses.
-Kids love!
+• To cool off, this park has a magnificent area of giant water jets.
+On the shores of the large lake, misters and water jets are installed in the summer in the garden of the senses .

-• Hours: Every day from 7am to 8pm
+• Opening hours: Every day from 7 am to 8 pm

 By RER: line B (La Courneuve Aubervilliers station)